wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-manage-your-transition-to-by-using-deployment-planning-checklist.md

 :::row-end:::
 :::row:::
   :::column:::
-    <p>Collect online meeting and Instant Messaging systems that you plan to migrate</p>
+    Collect details about any intranet sites that you plan to migrate
   :::column-end:::
   :::column:::